Pardot/javascript/README.md

-# Pardot JavaScript
+# Pardot Javascript

 Want a basic overview?
 See the [GUIDE](GUIDE.md).

+The rest of this document covers the code linters we use.
+This is designed to be a living repository.

 ## Linting

-We use [jscs](http://jscs.info/) and [jshint](http://jshint.com") to lint our JavaScript.
+We use [jscs](http://jscs.info/) and [jshint](http://jshint.com") to lint our Javascript.
 The two are designed to be mutually exclusive where the former defines *style* and the latter defines *saving your ass*.

+See the current state of the [jscs ruleset](.jscsrc) and [jshint ruleset](.jshintrc).

 A set of [samples](samples) are included that run against the rule sets.

-If you would like to contribute, open a PR with a suggestion.
-Please ensure the samples still pass.
-Once it's been reviewed, we'll update our main repository with the latest [.jscsrc](.jscsrc) and [.jshintrc](.jshintrc).

 ### Customizing the linters